nismod/smif/docs/getting_started.rst

     optional arguments:
-    -h, --help            show this help message and exit -V, --version         show the current version of smif -v, --verbose         show messages: -v to see messages reporting on progress, -vv to see debug messages.
+    -h, --help            show this help message and exit -V, --version         show the current version of smif

 You can also check which version is installed::